euan6/javascript-dsa/README.md

 ## Stack

 The first data structure which I have implemented is a stack.
 A stack is a very simple LIFO structure, meaning the first element pushed to a stack is the last element popped from it.
-I have given the stack several functions such as isEmpty(), size(), push(e), pop() and top().
+I have given the stack several functions such as: isEmpty(), size(), push(e), pop() and top().

+## Singly Linked List

+The next data structure i created was a singly linked list.
+This is again a simple structure, with an element in the list having a value and then a reference to its next node.
+This means that each time an element is added or removed its reference node needs to be updated.
+Some of the functions it can use are: size(), addAtHead(), addAtTail(), removeAtHead(), removeAtTail(), insertMiddle() and printList().